 Fortunately for us, the academy’s galleries offer a public home to highlights from the collection.

-What you see may depend on when you go, and your visit may fall into a gap between exhibitions.
-So check locally for the latest information.
-(Expect a series of shows featuring a mix of collection highlights in dialogue with contemporary settings or works.)
+What you see depends on when you go, and your visit may even fall into a gap when the Gemäldegalerie closes between special exhibitions.
+So check below (or wider exhibition listings) for the latest schedule.

 Incidentally, the academy may have other exhibition spaces open at the same time so watch for those.